MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ---
 title: Teams Store Validation Guidelines
 description: Learn to increase the chances of your app to pass the Teams Store submission process.
-Understand the mandatory and suggested fixes, and validation guidelines.
+Understand the must fix and good-to-fix validation guidelines.
 author: heath-hamilton
 ms.author: surbhigupta
 ms.topic: reference